 This course is an interdisciplinary course utilizing both English and dramatic arts to explore the cultural relevance of Shakespearean drama.
-This class will be co-taught by humanities and performing arts faculty members. (.5 credit)
+This class will be co-taught by humanities and performing arts faculty members. (.5 credit) -Not in 2022-2023

 Festival Theatre Ensemble